cioportfolio/playpen/README.md

 https://www.virtualbox.org/wiki/Downloads
 ```

-Download and install `Vagrant` which is a utility which does a load of hard work to configure the sandbox for your app.
+Download and install `Vagrant` which is a utility which does a load of hard work to configure the playpen for your app.

 ```
 https://www.vagrantup.com/downloads.html
 ```

+**Optional:**

 You can do all of your coding in a text editor but there are some utilities which can do clever things like format your code, spot errors etc. Microsoft's editor is really good and works on Macs too.